Kanu-E/Kanu-E.github.io/_posts/2021-01-04-promises_and_fetch_in_javascript.markdown

 ---
 layout: post
 title:      "PROMISES AND FETCH IN JAVASCRIPT"
-date:       2021-01-04 17:37:33 +0000
+date:       2021-01-04 12:37:35 -0500
 permalink:  promises_and_fetch_in_javascript
 ---

-When a user tries to access a webpage she will do so by sending a HTTP request, the browser tends to wait till all the data has to be accessed has fully loaded  in the meantime the users browser will display a blank page .
+When a user tries to access a webpage she will do so by sending a HTTP request, the browser tends to wait till all the data has to be accessed has fully loaded in the meantime the users browser will display a blank page.
 When there is large data to be processed, this may take a while and result in an unsatisfactorily user experience.

 The fetch function is a function that allows us to send network requests with the value as some kind of data and said data can be loaded when needed without the need to reload a page.